viamrobotics/docs/docs/components/board.md

 A GPIO peripheral can act as the signal wire hub of your robot.
 However, a board like this does not contain a computer to run `viam-server` on the robot, so it can only act as the *board* if you have physically connected it to another computer.

-In this case, the computer running `viam-server` sends signals through the GPIO peripheral to communicate with the other hardware components of the robot.
+In this case, the computer running `viam-server` signals through the GPIO peripheral's GPIO pins to communicate with the other hardware components of the robot.

 You can use any computer capable of running `viam-server`, whether it's your personal computer or another machine, as long as it is connected to the GPIO peripheral.